eduMFA/eduMFA/doc/faq/time.rst

 On a Linux system running `systemd` you can use the `timesyncd`.

-If your privacyIDEA system is running in a Windows domain, each domain controller also acts as a NTP server.
+If your eduMFA system is running in a Windows domain, each domain controller also acts as a NTP server.
 In the file `/etc/systemd/timesyncd.conf` you can configure your local NTP servers like::

     [Time]